- Published on

 Let's call our module

-A. This module will import Template Haskell and not much else:
+A. This module will import Template Haskell and define a function

 expand_power receives an